pjirayu/STOS/README.md

 - Remark: the article is still undergoing in reviewing process

 ## Activity recorded
-- 2022/07/11 Undergoing to re-arrange and -directory for all file as to simpler version ...
+- 2022/07/11 Undergoing the re-arrange and -directory for all files as to a simpler version ...

 ## Setup
 * **Dataset** can be downloaded here [Office-31](https://faculty.cc.gatech.edu/~judy/domainadapt/)